Abu Dhabi schools rush to revamp canteen menus after junk food ban; parents relieved

-While some have already begun healthy offerings, others aim to make significant changes within weeks with a full transition by start of next academic year
+While some have already begun offering healthy snacks, others aim to make significant changes within weeks, with a full transition by start of next academic year

 File photo: AFP